-The LL.M. in International Criminal Law is designed for American lawyers who intend to pursue a specialized government career as a federal or state prosecutor or as a private sector criminal defense lawyers.
-This degree is also appropriate for those who choose to enter the federal law enforcement, diplomatic, military or intelligence services.
+The LL.M. in International Criminal Law is a post-J.D. degree designed for American lawyers who intend to pursue a specialized government career as a federal or state prosecutor or as a private-sector criminal defense lawyer.
+International students who have a foundation in American Jurisprudence may apply as well.

 Other courses and seminars offered in the LL.M. program in International Criminal Law include:

 - Advanced U.S. Criminal Procedure